WGC Match Play: Luke Donald loses to Ernie Els in first round

 Three-time winner Tiger Woods continued his resurgence by edging through - 1 up - against Gonzalo Fernandez-Castano.

-said: "I'm not sure where to start.
+Donald, the defending champion, said: "I'm not sure where to start.
 I just didn't play very well.
 It's disappointing.
 I've been working really hard.

 "I struggled.
 I gave away too many holes and made too many mistakes.
 You can't do that in matchplay against anyone, let alone Ernie."